Skip to main content

 • Globus pallidus (not to be confused with pallidum)

-• together with substantia nigra pars reticularis forms the most important starting point of the basal ganglia
+• Together with the pars reticularis of the substantia nigra, it forms the primary origin of the basal ganglia

 • regulates